gnai-creator/D3E-Deliberative-Deep-Democratic-Ensemble/README.md

 *A symbolic court-inspired AI ensemble for reasoning via consensus.*
 ## 🌐 Overview

-ARC Court Logic uses an ensemble of models acting as jurors, lawyers, judges, and a prosecutor.
+D3E uses an ensemble of models acting as jurors, lawyers, judges, and a prosecutor.
 Each model has a defined hierarchical weight and confidence level, contributing to a symbolic voting system.
 Deliberation is conducted in iterative cycles until consensus is reached or a maximum number of iterations is exceeded.

 ## 🧑‍🏫 Roles and Responsibilities